sebinsua/scrape-twitter/README.md

 # `scrape-twitter` [![Build Status](https://travis-ci.org/sebinsua/scrape-twitter.png)](https://travis-ci.org/sebinsua/scrape-twitter) [![npm version](https://badge.fury.io/js/scrape-twitter.svg)](https://npmjs.org/package/scrape-twitter)
 > 🐦 Access Twitter data without an API key

+**DEPRECATED**: The next version of Twitter auto-generates all of the class names and therefore is going to be much more difficult to screen scrape.
+I might come up with a better solution...

+___

 This module provides command line interfaces to scrape: profiles, timelines, connections, likes, search and conversations.

 It also exposes both streams and a promise returning function to help accessing Twitter in your own applications.